rackerlabs/support-how-to/content/cloud-servers/prepare-to-migrate-a-windows-server.md

 requires a backup agent to be installed on the server.
 For instructions on installing this agent, see [Rackspace Cloud Backup - Install the agent (Windows)](/how-to/rackspace-cloud-backup-install-the-agent-on-windows).

+To set up your backup directory and a schedule for exporting your backup to Cloud Files, see the instructions at [Rackspace Cloud Backup - Create a Backup](/how-to/rackspace-cloud-backup-create-a-backup).

 **Note**: Cloud Backup does not back up live databases.
-The first step for backing up a Microsoft SQL Server database is through Microsoft SQL Server Management Studio.

-To set up your backup directory and a schedule for exporting your backup to Cloud Files, see the instructions at [Rackspace Cloud Backup - Create a Backup](/how-to/rackspace-cloud-backup-create-a-backup).
+If you wish to use data from a live database, it is recommended that you configure Microsoft SQL to take a local backup using Microsoft SQL Server Management Studio, then use the Cloud Backup agent to take a backup of the database.

 You can find more information about Cloud Backup at <http://www.rackspace.com/cloud/backup>.